bnsairam14/Excel-Expense-Tracker/README.md

 - **SUM, Table Formulas, and Conditional Aggregations**
 - **Pivot Tables** for data summarization
 - **Slicers** for interactive filtering
-- **Data Visualization & Reporting**
+- **Data Visualization with Charts**
+- **Reporting & Dashboard Creation**

 ---

 ## 📂 File Structure

 Excel-Expense-Tracker/
 │── Expense_Tracker.xlsx   # Main project file
 │── README.md              # Project documentation

+---

+## 📂 How to Use
+1. Download or clone the repository.
+2. Open **Expense_Tracker.xlsx** in Microsoft Excel.
+3. Add your own expense entries in the **Expense Table**.
+4. Explore the **Pivot Table** and use **Slicer filters** to analyze expenses by category or time.
+5. Check the **Charts & Graphs** sheet for quick visual insights.
+6. Use this file for personal budgeting or as a learning resource.

+---

+## 📊 Charts & Visualization
+The project includes visual elements for better understanding:
+- **Bar Charts** → Compare expenses across categories.
+- **Pie Charts** → Show percentage distribution of expenses.
+- **Line Charts** → Track expense trends over time.
+- **Interactive Dashboard** → Combine pivot tables, slicers, and charts for a full expense summary.

+These visualizations make financial data easier to interpret and more actionable.

 ---